 The Group's investment strategy is prudent, with the majority of assets held in cash and fixed income securities.
-It is defined in line with the Group's risk appetite and its risk tolerance limits and considers the economic and market environment and the asset-liability matching process.
+It is defined in line with the Group's risk appetite and its risk tolerance limits and considers the economic and market environment and the portfolio reallocation or hedging decisions.